mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 -

 ## The importance of understanding Projects and socio cultural and activist concepts of Activity

 In this section I briefly explain CHAT as a suitable choice to explore this research based around a shared project.

 I also problematise educational projects beyond the sometimes superficial take on educational project in schools with wider concepts derived from the socio cultural tradition.

-I then link to more activist conceptions of education and learning as a way to ground the study with my wider concerns in a modest but achievable way.
+While the kind of learning explored in this study may not traditionally be thought of as an activist project, I find synergies between activist conceptions of education and learning and my wider concerns in a modest but achievable way.
 Specifically as a desire to move beyond curricular and technical concepts of computational thinking to wider concerns based on empowerment [@lee_none_2016].

+In addition the wider framework of CHAT is optimistic but realistic in the focus on the possibility of change.

 This process links back to my own feelings of entrapment, powerlessness and guilt after being involved with wider activist movements and projects.
 I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic.